-Most materials in the Mathematics Library are located in the bookstacks, which are open to everyone.
-The entrance to the stacks is located behind the circulation desk (Map A-7).
-Books and bound journals are inter-shelved and are arranged in call number order starting in the NE corner of the upper level.
-See the bookstacks map for how materials are organized on the floors.
+Most materials in the Mathematics Library are currently located in the Main Library bookstacks (1 East), which are open to everyone with a valid i-Card.
+Enter the Main Library to the 2nd floor circulation desk.
+Books and bound journals are inter-shelved and are arranged in call number order.

-For security reasons, you must leave briefcases, backpacks, etc. on the shelves near the clock before entering the stacks.
-Study carrels are available on all levels of the Library bookstacks.
+For security reasons, you must leave briefcases, backpacks, parcels, and bags, in the lockers before entering the book stacks.

-The Boneyard Book, a collection of problems posed by users of the Mathematics Library, is kept on the New Journal Shelf (Map A-2).
-The first Boneyard Book has digitized.
+The Boneyard Book, a collection of problems posed by users of the Mathematics Library, is located at the Grainger Engineering Library Information Center.
+The first Boneyard Book was digitized.

 The Mathematics Library uses the Dewey Decimal system.
 The classification number for most mathematics titles is in the range 510-519.